Final build I generally use

 Greater Quintessence of Life Steal

 This is important as it helps with trades, but also with healing in lane, and most of the time you will be going Doran's Shield thus life steal will give you that extra edge in lane.
-I use these almost every time just because it allows your early to become so flexible.
+I use these almost every time just because it allows your early to become so flexible, however your damage output suffers due to q having a longer cooldown as well as dps being lower, but think of it as an extra doran's but without the stats.

 Greater Quintessence of Attack Damage

-I don't use these that often, but they will give you more kill potential in lane, but can also open you up if you're in a tough match up.
+I don't use these that often, but they will give you more kill potential in lane, but can also open you up if you're in a tough match up as these don't give much for the rune slot, and typically are better on AD casters such as Renekton and Zed for example.

 Greater Quintessence of Attack Speed